cuteman18/hello-world/README.md

 Hello Humans!

-I am Sergey learninh github, nice to mee all of You ! )))
+I am Sergey learninh github, nice to meet all of You ! )))